Cat Coughing — Is It Asthma, Hairballs, or Something Worse?

 • Sudden coughing and gagging that suggests a possible foreign body or choking

-• A previously healthy cat that suddenly develops a chronic cough (possible heart disease or lower respiratory infection)
+• A previously healthy cat that suddenly develops a chronic cough (possible feline asthma, chronic bronchitis, or lungworm infection)

 Frequently Asked Questions